Social media reach: Analytics and reach

 Social analytics looks at the data collected based on the interactions of users on social media platforms.
 A lot of information can be gathered which can provide intel based on user activities on social media.
 When looking into analytics in regard to social media, each company or group has a different goal in mind to engage their audience.
 At a glance, the three might seem as if they are very similar, however the differences between them are significant.
 There are many aspects that can be analyzed from the data gathered from social media platforms, depending on what is being observed, the correct metric would then be selected to further analyze.

 One example of the many metrics that can be used through social analytics is the reach.

 Reach formula

 To calculate social media reach one can use the following formula:

 where $R$ — is social media reach, $I$ stands for the number of impressions, $\bar{f}$ is the average frequency of impressions per user. $\bar{f}$ represents the number of events when the ad is shown to a particular user.
 The average value should be calculated over the time period with stable settings of advertisement campaign.

+Commenting For Better Reach

+Commenting For Better Reach also known as “CFBR” is a widely used strategy for organically boosting post reach on social media platforms.
+Algorithms tend to favor posts with substantial likes and comments, granting them broader exposure compared to less engaging content.

+Primarily seen on LinkedIn, a platform geared toward professional networking and business connections, the use of CFBR signals active engagement aimed at enhancing post visibility.

+It is important to note that genuine and meaningful comments are key to effective engagement.
+Spammy or irrelevant comments not only detract from the conversation but may also limit a post's potential reach and impact.